Brown Bears of Coastal Alaska

 Included: 5 nights lodging at Silver Salmon Lodge, all meals while at the lodge, park passes, fishing licenses, and local flights.

-Not Included: Lodging and meals in Anchorage, gratuities for guides and lodge staff
+Not Included: Lodging and meals in Anchorage, gratuities for guides and lodge staff, items of a personal nature, flights to/from Anchorage, and trip insurance.

 Airport: Ted Stevens International Airport.
 ANC.
 Anchorage, Alaska.